-By default, post URLs in WordPress are not really search engine friendly.
-In order to make the best use of categories, you will need to modify the way WordPress displays your URLs.
+Out of the box, WordPress URLs aren’t very search engine friendly.
+In order to make the best use of post categories, you will need to modify the way WordPress displays your URLs.

-Permalinks allow your WordPress site to display SEO-friendly URLs, so instead of having a web address that looks like this:
+Permalinks let you display search engine friendly URLs, so instead of having a post link that looks like this:

-You can have the same post URL look like this:
+You can have the post URL display like this:

-If you have not yet configured your permalinks, then we recommend doing so first before configuring your post categories.
+If you have not yet configured your permalinks, then do so now before configuring your post categories.

-Keeping your site’s content organized is important, as this will not only make it easier for your visitors to find the information they’re looking for, but can also help to significantly boost your site’s optimization for better search engine results.
+Maintaining your site’s content organized is important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help to significantly boost your site’s optimization for improved search engine results.

-We recommend, therefore, planning what kind of broad “topics” you will publish on your website.
-These can be topics related to your niche, your services or products, your industry, etc.
+The first step, therefore, is to plan what kind of broad “topics” you will be writing about.
+These can be topics related to your specific niche, your business, your industry, etc.

-When creating your list of topics, remember to include areas of your business that your visitors, prospects, and clients should be better educated or informed about.
-This is very important in terms of establishing your site as an online authority that visitors will want to come back repeatedly to and/or refer other people to.
+When creating your list of topics, include areas of your business that you believe your visitors, prospects, and clients need to be better educated or informed about.
+This is very important in terms of establishing your web site as an online authority that visitors will want to subscribe to (if you offer a newsletter or ongoing training, tips, etc.) and/or refer to others.

 For example, let’s say that you want to start a site to promote your marriage celebrant business.
-After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include the following:
+After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include:

 - Marriage Celebrant FAQs